Zona Libre: Expansion

 In April 1884, Consul-General Warner P. Sutton alerted the United States Department of State through telegraph that the Zona Libre was being extended from the state of Tamaulipas to the Pacific Ocean, across the entire northern part of Mexico.
-This vote in the Mexican federal congress occurred despite numerous fears that the trade territory of Mexican would become obsolete due to the growing railroad industry and increased immigration to the United States.
+This vote in the Mexican federal congress occurred despite numerous fears that the trade territory of Mexico would become obsolete due to the growing railroad industry and increased immigration to the United States.
 However, the expansion of Zona Libre did have positive effects on the towns within the zone, although the effects demonstrated to be fairly small.

 United States reaction

 The establishment of the original Zona Libre of 1858 caused mixed reactions in America.
 Most Americans merchants viewed the free trade zone in a positive manner as an opportunity to make money, and moved across the border to do just that.
 One American, Richard Fitzpatrick, the new U.S. consul at Matamoros (a city within Tamaulipas), however, voiced his concerns over smuggling within Zona Libre, explaining the process thusly:

 Over the next thirty years, many Americans came to agree with Fitzpatrick, their anti-Zona Libre sentiment filling the newspapers, with such headlines as "The Zona Libre and its Abuses—A Paradise of Smugglers", “A Trading Grievance” or sub-headlines such as "It Has Had a Semi-Legal Existence—Place of Refuge for Smugglers and Revolutionaries".